sellout-tickets/Documentation/README.md

 The Stripe module is used for processing payments from users into the bank accounts of Sellout and the promoters who promote on Sellout.
 It is also used for refunds, and PoS stuff.

 #### task-queue
 The task system in Sellout runs every 10 seconds and checks the stored task 'todos' to see if any of them need to be executed.
 This is stuff such as delayed ticket sending.
-The task system can be used to automatically execute any future processes and does not require any user interaction.
+The task system can be used to automatically execute any future processes and do not require user interaction.

 #### tools
-This folder is mostly deprecated but contained some code needed to do a backfill on the database as well as automatically run some load testing by creating thousands of orders a second via a script.
+This folder is deprecated but contained some code needed to backfill the database as well as automatically run some load testing by creating thousands of orders a second via a script.

 #### web-flow
 The current Sellout event hosting site where people go to click on events and buy tickets was created with web-flow and is hosted on their platform.
 This is where the event JSON object is pushed to webflow in order to render it correctly on the website.
 The plan was to eventually get rid of the web-flow integration and build custom react sites for better SEO and customization.